As usual, my friends, Rushlin Boy, your guiding light, operating with half my brain tied behind my back.

 Jeff Sessions, who helped Trump put together the plan, explains a little bit of it last night on Fox.

-It's just a mainstream plan to do what politicians have been promising to do for 30 years and have it done.
+It's just a mainstream plan to do what politicians have been promising to do for 30 years and haven't done.

-These are things like you have in the jobs magnet by uh not allowing people who uh here illegally to get jobs.
+These are things like you have in the jobs magnet by not allowing people who are here illegally to get jobs.

-You strengthen border enforcement, you stop the visa overstays of illegal entries into the United States of people who come on visas and overstay.
+You stop the visa overstays of illegal entries into the United States of people who come on visas and overstay.

 Jeff Sessions, Alabama, helped Trump put together the plan to the phones quickly before we have to get out.